dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app-xplat/start-mvc.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT)

 This tutorial will teach you the basics of building an ASP.NET Core MVC web app using [Visual Studio Code](https://code.visualstudio.com) (VS Code).
+The tutorial assumes familarity with VS Code.
+See [Getting started with VS Code](https://code.visualstudio.com/docs) and [Visual Studio Code help](#visual-studio-code-help) for more information.

 ## Install VS Code and .NET Core